 Compared to the frontend example from above, you can run the backend container image (

 quay.io/gefyra/gefyra-demo-backend:latest), which is suggested by the drop-down selector.
 This time we need to copy the environment from the backend pod running in Kubernetes.
 Note that the volume mount is now set to the code of the backend service to make it work.

 After starting the container, you can check http://localhost:5002/color, which serves the backend API response.
 Looking at the

 app.py of the backend service shows the source of this response.
 In line 8, this app returns a JSON response with the color property set to

 green (Figure 19).

 At this point, keep in mind that we’re only running a local instance of the backend service.
-This time, a connection to a Kubernetes-based resource is not needed as this container runs without any external dependency.
+This time, you won’t need a connection to a Kubernetes-based resource since this container runs without external dependencies.

 Getting back to the Gefyra container list on the start screen, you can find the Bridge column on each locally running container (Figure 20).
 Once you click this button, you can create a bridge of your local container into the cluster.

 In the next dialog, we need to enter the bridge configuration (Figure 21).